danielmiessler/fabric/README.md

 You can then use them like any other Patterns, but they won't be public unless you explicitly submit them as Pull Requests to the Fabric project.
 So don't worry—they're private to you.

-This feature works with all openai and ollama models but does NOT work with claude.
-You can specify your model with the -m flag

 ## Helper Apps